codecentric/net_automatic_interface/README.md

 ### 3.0.0

 - You can remove the manually created `GenerateAutomaticInterfaceAttribute`, as it is generated automatically now.
 Thanks crwsolutions!

+### 2.50.
+- Now can ignore class members with [IgnoreAutomaticInterface] attribute.
+Thanks avtc!

 ### 2.40.
 - Now prevents duplicates when overriding or shadowing methods (`new void DoSomething()`).
 Thanks simonmckenzie!